DenysNunes/save_commands/README.md

 <b>Observations:</b>

-* This app write all data using Python native sqlite library, a single *.db file is saved in `home` directory.
+* Data write/cache using Python native sqlite library, a single *.db file is saved in `home` directory.
-* All test cases are running over separated and temporary database.
+* A temporary database is used for all test cases.